mindspore-lab/mindone/examples/stable_diffusion_xl/tools/lora_conversion/README.md

 ## 2. Run inference in diffusers

-Please specify the file path of the converted checkpoint in torch sdxl inference script.
+To use the converted LoRA checkpoint in Torch, please specify the LoRA model path in your torch inference script with the converted one.

 For demonstration, we provide an example sdxl lora inference script `diffusers_scripts/infer_lora.py` based on diffusers.